Stealth aircraft: Design principles

 The distance at which a target can be detected for a given radar configuration varies with the fourth root of its radar cross-section (RCS).
 Therefore, in order to cut the detection distance to one tenth, the RCS should be reduced by a factor of 10,000.
+Size, shape, material composition, radar frequency, polarization, and direction of observation all factor into the amount of energy reflected by a target when illuminated by radar.

 Rotorcraft introduce a particular design challenge, due not only to their multiple wing surfaces and articulated joints, but also to the constantly-changing relationship of these to the main airframe surfaces.
 The Boeing–Sikorsky RAH-66 Comanche was one of the first attempts at a stealth helicopter.